 About Me

-If you’ve ever felt a quiet call to create something meaningful…
+If you've ever felt a quiet call to create and share something meaningful on YouTube…

 …but struggled to move forward because fear, overwhelm, or self-doubt appeared along the way, you’re not alone.

-Many sensitive people hold deep insight, compassion, and creativity.
+Many sensitive creators hold deep insight, compassion, and creativity.

-But trauma patterns and nervous system reactions can make visibility feel dangerous.
+But nervous system reactions can make visibility feel dangerous.

-Deep by Design exists to support people learning how to move from inner calling to outer expression.
+Deep by Design exists to support sensitive creators learning how to move from inner calling to outer expression and share their voice on YouTube.

 My story